Austria Training Base and Academy support

 This winter the ATC will open a racing base and racing academy in heart of the Austrian Alps.
 The facility will offer athletes a fully world class training facility with tutored academic support for athletes still in education at their home schools.

-The Academy lodge is at the foot of the Berger Alm gondola in the village of Steinach.
-The resort regularly plays training host to the Austrian team and is home to the Austrian World Cup legend, Manfred Pranger.
-With 150 snow cannons on five separate floodlit race pistes the training facilities are world class.
-The location is only 20 minutes from Innsbruck airport, making it very accessible for athletes, parents and coaching staff.
+The resort of Berger Alm is in the Wipptal region of Tyrol Austria and regularly plays training host to the Austrian Ski Team and is home to Austrian WC Slalom legend, Manfred Pranger.
+With over 150 snow cannons on five separate floodlit race pistes the training facilities are world class.
+The ATC buildings are a short 200m walk from the lift.

-The Austria Racing Academy has the support and investment of the Wipptal regional government.
-They are so committed to the project that they are building a bespoke 27-bed lodge to house the facility.
-Also under construction is a collection of smaller six- to ten-bed chalets where families and older athletes can be accommodated.
+ATC have the backing of the local Wipptal regional government who are building two bespoke 10 bed chalets to accommodate the athletes and coaches.
+Also under construction is a collection of smaller six bed chalets where families and older athletes can be accommodated.
 Joakim Strickner from the Wipptal Tourism Board is excited to be part of the project.

-"Together with the lift company of Berger Alm, we are very happy to support and invest in ATC’s Austria Racing Academy.
+"Together with the lift company of Berger Alm, Wipptal are very happy to support and invest in ATC.
 We believe this exciting new project will thrive here and will bring young athletes and their families to experience the Wipptal area.
-Our sporting culture and good ski training facilities make Wipptal an ideal location for this racing academy."
+Our sporting culture and good ski training facilities make Wipptal an ideal location for the Alpine Training Centre."

 ATC is currently considering athlete applications and recruiting coaching and teaching staff.
-If you would like to apply or request more detailed information please fill out the form below and we will get back to you will prices and detailed information on the Academy set up and structure.
+If you would like to apply or request more detailed information please fill out the form below and we will get back to you will prices and detailed information on the training available at ATC Austria and the academy education support.
 Alternatively you can call us directly on +447940017548 or email firstname.lastname@example.org.